appyappyappy/very-fun-and-wholesome-problems/where_theres_will_theres_a_way.md

 </table>

+## Assert tests
-Assert statements :D If time, write a function in main to collect user input.
+If time, write a function in main to collect user input.
 ```cpp
 int main() {
     assert(getSmallestLargest("2220033") == "");